 Producer & curator

-Rajni has always placed great emphasis on the importance of producing and curating as part of her creative practice.
+Rajni has always placed great emphasis on the importance of producing and curating as part of their creative practice.

 - Feminist Killjoys Reading Group (2017-2019)

-Feminist Killjoys Reading Group (FKRG) is a research and performance project that Rajni is directing in collaboration with the Western Sydney based theatre company Urban Theatre Projects.
+Feminist Killjoys Reading Group (FKRG) is a project that Rajni began in collaboration with the Western Sydney based theatre company Urban Theatre Projects.

 - One Final Act (2017)